-Research from Glenys KerDepartments: Capable NZ North, Capable NZ
+Research from Glenys KerDepartments: Capable NZ, Capable NZ North, Employability Centre

 Glenys is the Programme Leader of the undergrad qualifications on offer through Capable NZ and works as a facilitator of learning, an academic mentor, and assessor at Capable NZ.
 Glenys supports learners to articulate their skills, knowledge and attitudes gained from their work-based learning experiences, as well as undertaking new learning to gain a degree qualification through Capable NZ's independent learning pathways.
-Glenys runs her own business, Career Fit, specializing in work/life coaching and all aspects of career planning.
 She brings a diverse employment background to her career practice, with significant experience in teaching at secondary school, polytechnic and university level, as well as roles in senior management.
-Glenys works with elite athletes, people in transition (redundancies, career change, back to work and personal development) and organisations.
-She supports and coaches people in personal effectiveness, work/life balance, 360 reviews and professional development planning.
-Glenys also teaches in the School of Social Services in the Career Practice stream.
-She is the local Chairperson for the Otago/Southland Career Development Association of NZ and enjoys speaking at events about transition, leadership, elite performance and adult learning.
-Her recent research is in adult learning and independent learning pathways and professional practice qualifications.
+Glenys also works in the field of elite sports, supporting athletes to think about "life during and after sport".
+She also teaches in the School of Social Services in the Career Practice stream.
+Her doctoral research is in adult learning and independent learning pathways and professional practice qualifications.
 However she continues to undertake research around transformational learning and facilitator effectiveness.

 Field(s) of Expertise

-Education, Management and Leadership, Elite Sports Performance, Career Development, Assessment of Prior Learning, Work-Based Learning, Adult Learning
+Education, Management and Leadership, Elite Sports Performance, Career Development, Independent Learning, Experiential Learning, Work-Based Learning, Adult Learning

 Conference Contribution - Other